.

 Let’s take this 2015 Johns Hopkins University study[2] as reference.
 It involved two experiments: the first one had its 12 subjects cramped in a small, unventilated room for an hour.
 Six of them were smokers, while the other six weren’t.

-The smoking group burned through ten “high potency joints” that each contained 11.3% THC (not high potency by recreational standards).
-Their non-smoking counterparts eventually began experiencing a more “pleasant” vibe, but also felt less alert and a bit more tired.
+The smoking group burned through ten “high potency joints” that each contained 11.3% THC (not high potency by current recreational standards).
+Their non-smoking counterparts eventually began experiencing a more “pleasant” sensation, but also felt less alert and a bit more tired.

 The second experiment was instead done in a ventilated room.
 In this case, the non-smokers didn’t feel the same effects, except for “hunger”.
 However, the study was done around lunchtime, so that could’ve been a factor.